-- Staying for additional undergraduate work at Saint Mary's, i.e., completing a minor or second major, studying abroad for a year, or enrolling in a spring semester "busy season" internship. - Pursuing a graduate degree at another institution.
-Saint Mary's has articulation agreements with the University of Notre Dame, the University of Illinois at Chicago, and Indiana University South Bend which facilitate admission to their graduate programs. - Completing the additional college credits in less than five years through a combination of summer school courses and heavier loads during the academic year. - Going directly into the job market following graduation, prior to completing 150 hours.
+- Staying for additional undergraduate work at Saint Mary's, i.e., completing a minor or second major or studying abroad for a year. - Pursuing a graduate degree at another institution.
+Many of our graduates go on to complete master's programs. - Completing the additional college credits in less than five years through a combination of summer school courses and heavier loads during the academic year. - Going directly into the job market following graduation, prior to completing 150 hours.
 Many of our graduates have worked with their employers to develop a plan for completion of the hours with employer support.